pswhdev/pepe-beach-haven/TESTING.md

 ## Responsiveness test

+- Responsiveness tests were conducted manually by accessing the live website using different computer, browsers and mobile devices.

- The website is fully responsvive resizing the content of all pages according to the devices's screen sizes as can be seen on the images below.
+- The website is fully responsvive resizing the content of all pages according to the devices's screen sizes as can be seen on the images below.

-### The home page:
+    - The home page:
 ![Responsive home](documentation/am-i-responsive-index-two.png)

-### The accommodation page:
+    - The accommodation page:
 ![Responsive accomodation](documentation/am-i-responsive-accommodation.png)

-### The FAQ page:
+    - The FAQ page:
 ![Responsive faq](documentation/am-i-responsive-faq.png)

-### The contact us page:
+    - The contact us page:
 ![Responsive contact us](documentation/am-i-responsive-contact.png)

-### The thank you page:
+    - The thank you page:
 ![Responsive thank you](documentation/am-i-responsive-thankyou.png)

+## AUTOMATED TESTING

-## Validator Testing
+### W3C Validator

+[W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
+It was also used to validate the CSS.

-- HTML
+- HTML:

   - No errors were returned when passing through the official W3C validator:

     - [Home page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpswhdev.github.io%2Fpepe-beach-haven%2Findex.html)